 After

-How much trash have our paddlers retrieved?
+How much trash have Paddle Out Plastic paddlers retrieved?

-423,485 pieces
+432,813 pieces

 weighing over 7 tons

-All carried out on kayaks and standup paddle boards!
+All carried out on kayaks and standup paddleboards!

-We Do It For Them
+Paddle Out Plastic Does It For Them

 If you think that busy ports, harbors and marinas wouldn't have a wide diversity of wildlife that can be affected by